logosity/LMAS/README.md

 ```

 ### Autotests
-Add a suitable reload plugin (e.g. [LivePage for Chrome](https://chrome.google.com/webstore/detail/livepage/pilnojpmdoofaelbinaeodfpjheijkbh?hl=en)) and the tests will run automatically when changed.
+Add a suitable reload plugin (e.g. [LiveReload for Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en)) and the tests will run automatically when changed.

+(to use livereload with the python webserver above, install the appropriate module, e.g.: 'pip install livereload') and run it in the same directory as the web server.)

 ### Adding new tests
 Add dependencies and spec files to index.html as needed.

+## (re)generating the grammar
+The assembly language grammar file is in pegjs format.
+There is a script in the project bin/ directory to regenerate it (requires the command line tool pegjs be installed, which is a node tool.
+So install, node as per your platform.
+Personally, I like using nvm to set it up, then follow the instrucitons on the pegjs site)

+To have it regen with every change, add a file watcher (e.g. I use entr: 'ls -F -d grammar/* | entr bin/update-grammar')

+## Editor
+To make the editor full screen type SHIFT-CTRL-F while the editor has focus.